IBM/teaching-your-monolith-to-dance/docs/operational-modernization/README.md

       insecureEdgeTerminationPolicy: Redirect
   ```

-  - The `apiVersion` and the `kind` specifies the custom resource to create. `RuntimeComponent` in this case.
+  - The `apiVersion` and the `kind` specifies the custom resource to create. `AppsodyApplication` in this case.
-  - The metadata specifies a name for the instance of `RuntimeComponent` custom resource (CR) and the namespace to deploy to.
+  - The metadata specifies a name for the instance of `AppsodyApplication` custom resource (CR) and the namespace to deploy to.
   - The image you pushed to internal registry is specified for `applicationImage` parameter.
   - The port for service is specified as 9080.
   - Readiness probe specifies when the application, running inside the pod, is ready to accept traffic.
 Traffic will not be sent to it unless it's in `Ready` state.